DillonWard/Single-Page-Web-App/README.md

 ## CouchDB
 Apacheis an open source database that allows you to store and return data easily.
 Each database is a collection of independent documents.
 Data is stored on your own servers that are hosted locally.

+## Python 3
+Python is an interpreted, interactive, object-oriented, widely used programming language that emphasizes code readability.
+Python is generally used for web development.
+Using Python commands you can create, update, store and retrieve data from a database.